 Where We are Now

-The arrest of math instructor Szczesny Kaminski last summer [August 2020] for felonious assault of a minor during the years 2013-2017, with the academy aware of concerns by numerous faculty starting in 2015, highlights the emptiness of words in the absence of real culture-addressing action.
+The arrest of math instructor Szczesny Kaminski in August 2020 and January of 2023 plea deal resulting in 12 years of imprisonment for felonious assault of a minor during the years 2013-2017, highlight an ongoing problem.
+While Kaminski was held responsible, the academy aware of concerns by numerous faculty starting in 2015 was not for failure to protect this student.
+There remains an emptiness of words and an absence of real culture-addressing action.
 It is important to note that the investigation of Kaminski was occurring as PATH was meeting with administration and seeking a more inclusive and complete report of the scope of sexual harm than what had been produced by Holland & Knight. https://theexonian.net/news/details-kaminski?fbclid=IwAR18vCxUqJEalW8P8Y3R9Xr9-r

-August 2020 Ex-Phillips Exeter math teacher allegedly sexually assaulted student for years, NH prosecutor says
+Ex-Phillips Exeter math teacher allegedly sexually assaulted student for years, NH prosecutor says, Seacoast Online,8/20

 In the wake of Mr. Kaminski’s arrest, alumni have turned to us at PATH in greater numbers to provide the needed acknowledgement and support of survivors.
 In response, we have started a donor assisted fund to provide to those sexually harmed by Exeter employees.
 This fund will help PATH provide for survivors unable to safely or reasonably receive from the school in a dignified way.